Miracle1207/EconGym/document/Monetary Policy Issues/Q2-How-to-control-inflation-via-monetary-policy.md

 **Figure 2:** The inflation‐control policy (blue line) increases income inequality.

 * During an overheating episode, the central bank employs an RL approach to learn an inflation-targeted policy.
 While this policy reduces growth relative to the overheated scenario, it also aggravates income inequality.
 The RL-derived tightening disproportionately lowers incomes of low-income households due to falling employment rates, whereas high-income households are less impacted, thus widening the wealth gap.
-* **Summary:** The simulation platform enables quantification of different policy mixes’ effectiveness in suppressing inflation, offering decision support to balance economic growth against price stability.
+* The simulation platform enables quantification of different policy mixes’ effectiveness in suppressing inflation, offering decision support to balance economic growth against price stability.